 - 1/3 cup plus 1 tablespoon all-purpose flour

 - 3 tablespoons toasted wheat germ

 - 2 teaspoons sugar

 - 1 tablespoon canola oil

-- In a small bowl, combine the first six ingredients.
-In another bowl, combine the milk, yogurt and oil.
-Stir into dry ingredients just until moistened.
+- In a small bowl, mix the first six ingredients.
+In another bowl, whisk milk, yogurt and oil until blended.
+Add to flour mixture; stir just until moistened.

-- Pour batter by 1/3 cupfuls onto a hot nonstick griddle coated with cooking spray.
-Turn when bubbles form on top of pancake; cook until second side is golden brown.
-Yield: 4 pancakes.
+Lightly coat a nonstick griddle with cooking spray; heat over medium heat.
+Pour batter by 1/3 cupfuls onto griddle.
+Cook until bubbles form on top of pancake; cook until second side is golden brown.

 Originally published as High-Octane Pancakes in Cooking for 2 Winter 2007, p12

 Please Log In or Join to add a rating and review.